Feven-Zeray/requirement-analysis/README.md

 Improves Quality and User Satisfaction:
 Clear and well-defined requirements ensure that the final software meets business needs and user expectations.

+#Key Activities in Requirement Analysis

+The Requirement Analysis phase involves several key activities to ensure the project is well-defined and aligned with stakeholder needs:

+Requirement Gathering:
+Collecting information from stakeholders through interviews, surveys, workshops, and observation to understand their needs and expectations.

+Requirement Elicitation:
+Refining and exploring gathered requirements using techniques like brainstorming, prototyping, and use case analysis to clarify unclear or hidden requirements.

+Requirement Documentation:
+Creating detailed documents such as requirement specifications, user stories, and use cases to formally capture the requirements.

+Requirement Analysis and Modeling:
+Organizing and analyzing requirements to identify dependencies, conflicts, and priorities.
+Creating models or diagrams to visualize system structure and interactions.

+Requirement Validation:
+Reviewing requirements with stakeholders to ensure accuracy, completeness, and alignment with business objectives before moving to design and development.